Boris Giuliano: Pizza Connection

 In 1976 he became the head of Palermo's Flying Squad.
 During the late 1970s he was investigating drug trafficking by various members of the Sicilian Mafia including the boss Stefano Bontade, as well as a series of armed robberies linked to Corso dei Mille boss Filippo Marchese.
 Bontade was closely linked to the Spatola-Inzerillo-Gambino network involved in heroin trafficking since the mid-1970s until the mid-1980s when US and Italian law enforcement were able to significantly reduce the heroin supply of the Sicilian Mafia (the so-called Pizza Connection).
 The Bontade-Spatola-Inzerillo traffickers supplied the Gambino Family – through John Gambino – in New York City with heroin that was refined in laboratories on the island from Turkish morphine base.
 The investigation started when Giuliano found a suitcase at Palermo's Punta Raisi Airport with half a million dollars neatly wrapped in freshly laundered pizza aprons.

 According to Giovanni Falcone, the investigating magistrate, the group had made about US$600 million.
 The proceeds were re-invested in real estate through the banker Michele Sindona.
 Giuliano discovered cheques and other documents which indicated that Sindona through the Vatican Bank had been recycling the proceeds from heroin sales by the Mafia to his Amincor Bank in Switzerland.
 He coordinated his investigations with the lawyer Giorgio Ambrosoli, appointed as liquidator of Sindona's banks, that had been declared insolvent due to mismanagement and fraud, involving losses in foreign currency speculation and poor loan policies.
-Ambrosoli was murdered on July 11, 1979 in Milan.
+Ambrosoli was murdered on 11 July 1979 in Milan.

 Killed by the Mafia

-Ten days later, on July 21, 1979 Giuliano was shot dead in the Lux Bar in Palermo taking a cappuccino while waiting for his car to take him to work early in the morning.
-The material killer was Corleonesi boss Leoluca Bagarella.
-Bagarella shot Giuliano in the neck three times and, standing over the body, fired four bullets into Giuliano's back before making his escape.
+Ten days later, on 21 July 1979, Giuliano was shot dead in the Lux Bar in Palermo taking a cappuccino while waiting for his car to take him to work early in the morning.
+The material killer was future Corleonesi boss Leoluca Bagarella.
+Bagarella shot Giuliano in the neck with a 7.65 handgun, three times and, standing over the body, fired four bullets into Giuliano's back before making his escape in a getaway car.

 Giuliano was investigating Bagarella after he had discovered his hiding place.
 Bagarella had managed to escape in time, but inside Giuliano discovered weapons, four kilogrammes of heroin and false documents with photographs depicting Bagarella.
-Bagarella, who had been arrested in June 1995, received a life sentence for the killing.
+Bagarella, who had been arrested on 24 June 1995, received a life sentence for the killing.
 The murder was sanctioned by the Sicilian Mafia Commission; its members Salvatore Riina, Bernardo Provenzano, Michele Greco, Francesco Madonia, Giuseppe Calò, Bernardo Brusca, Nenè Geraci and Francesco Spadaro also received a life sentence.